Ajnuj

-Farming is main occupation.
-Few industrial plants available.
+Agriculture in Ajnuj mainly includes crops such as sugarcane, wheat, and vegetables, which are common crops in the Satara region.

 Janubai is village deity.
 Mahadev mandir located on top of hill just next to village is most scenic place in Ajnuj.
 Mesmerizing views of surrounding areas can be experienced from here.

 Western ghats are located On south and west side of village.this village is rich in flaura and fauna.